-Compound AdjectiveA compound adjective is a single adjective comprising more than one word.
+Compound AdjectiveA compound adjective is a single adjective made up of more than one word.
 The words in a compound adjective are usually grouped together using hyphens to show it is a single adjective.

-Examples of Compound AdjectivesHere are some example of compound adjectives (shaded):
+Easy Examples of Compound AdjectivesHere are some example of compound adjectives (shaded):

 - four-foot table